frangucc/thenodechronbook/README.md

 ![](https://d13yacurqjgara.cloudfront.net/users/104173/screenshots/2917324/gou3.jpg)

-As a reader, you'll dive into the dozens of full life-cycle projects and as you do, pay close attention to the situations, opportunities and failures that led to the outcome.
+As a reader you'll dive into the dozens of full life-cycle projects and as you do, pay close attention to the situations, opportunities and failures that led to the outcome.
 As you'll see, from Nikola Tesla's discovery of alternating current, to the invention of the Turing Machine and even Twitter, you'll find these people generated their own luck.

 So if you'd someday like to be the one to discover the next new critical API or sensor with universal implications, you'll need to develop some critical instincts.